 Outcome 1.2 Practical Baseline Chaco will be informing the national beef platform, and is currently under development.
-Oln Indonesia, the national Mid-term End of Project Midterm Target is was legalized and KEE seemed to have progressed in Q3 2019, In Liberia, the RSPO alignment and implementation of public and private investments and other actions related to target commodities Outcome Indicator 1.2.1 Number of national and sub-national Commodity Action Plans finalized and adopted by national and sub-national governments 1.2.1 O national and subnational Commodity Action Plans finalized and adopted action plan has been finalized and approved by the FoKSBI (National Commodity Platform) Target 1.2.1 1 national level action plan finalized, adopted and under implementation Target 1.2.1 2 national-level and 4 subnational level action plans finalized, adopted and under implementation achieved, and End of Project is being on track.
-In Indonesia, the Sintang District and South Tapanuli Action plan have been legalized.
-The National action plan is still waiting for legalization, and therefore delaying thlegalization of the provincial action plans.
-In Liberia, the root cause analysis has been validated, a detailed roadmap for the National Sustainable Palm Oil has been defined and approved by the National Platform.
-In Paraguay, the Root National Interpretation and TSA will inform the process but still a lot of uncertainties around the legislation.
+Oln Indonesia, the national Mid-term End of Project Midterm Target is was legalized and KEE seemed to have progressed in Q3 2019, In Liberia, the RSPO alignment and implementation of public and private investments and other actions related to target commodities Outcome Indicator 1.2.1 Number of national and sub-national Commodity Action Plans finalized and adopted by national and sub-national governments 1.2.1 O national and sub-national Commodity Action Plans finalized and adopted action plan has been finalized and approved by the FoKSBI (National Commodity Platform) Steering Committee, and strategies for legal adoption of the NAP are under Target 1.2.1 1 national level action plan finalized, adopted and under implementation Target 1.2.1 2 national-level and 4 sub- national level action plans finalized, adopted and under implementation achieved, and End of Project is being on track.
+In Indonesia , the Sintang District and South Tapanuli Action plan have been legalized.
+The National action plan is still waiting for National Interpretation and TSA will inform the process but still a lot of uncertainties around the legislation.
 In Paraguay the creation of the Environmental legal code is positive.
 It should contain all the important laws (it is just unclear for the fire legislation).
-While progress is made in Indonesia at sub national level to draft a land use planning legislation, the approach of 2 of cause Analysis was finalized and the action plan has been the districts is waiting for the KEE
+While progress is made in Indonesia at sub national level to draft a land use planning legislation, the approach of 2 of the districts is waiting for the KEE endeva 🔰